andersondsl/payments-api/Readme.md

 ## Architecture
   This archteture aims to be easily manteined and developed.\
-  Each folder and each file has his responsability declouped oud from each other.
+  Each folder and each file has his responsability declouped out from each other.

   ````bash
     .